 Sometimes when we are so far off the path of our soul’s purpose, it is helpful to turn to others that know us well and care for us deeply for input.
 Some of your closest friends, family or co-workers will know your greatest strengths, so while it’s important to tune into our own guidance system and intuition, sometimes hearing from others what they view as our greatest strength(s) is helpful while we are trying to figure this all out.
 Your natural talents and abilities are absolutely, 100% part of your soul’s purpose.
 It could be that you’re a great listener, musician, mediator, creator, chef, organizer, you name it!
 Sometimes we feel like our soul’s purpose has to be this epically grand altruistic thing that many times feels impossible to reach – yet your soul’s purpose could be something as simple as lifting up others on a daily basis with your smile.

 I will sing the praises of meditation and journaling from the mountaintops for years to come, I promise you!
-From shifting anxiety and depression, to ending looping thoughts, to finding your soul’s purpose… the list of things that mediation and journaling can help with goes on and on.
+From shifting anxiety and depression, to ending looping thoughts, to finding your soul’s purpose… the list of things that meditation and journaling can help with goes on and on.
 Meditating, and more specifically finding a good “soul’s purpose” meditation, is a great way of peeling back the layers in a calm and less resistant space.
 You will have visions or ideas come forward that you didn’t know were in there!
 I also learned a few years back when journaling to ask as a journal prompt: What does my soul want me to know today?

 These are just a few ways to start to connect with your soul’s purpose, but certainly is not an exhaustive list!
 Please chime in with tools or practices that have helped YOU connect with your soul’s purpose so that others may learn from you as well!

 Catch us in your inbox for real talk: interesting blogs, breakthroughs and tidbits tailored just for you.
 (We will never inundate you.)